Blueberry Baked Oatmeal is a great option for make-ahead breakfasts. Substitute any nuts and fruit you like and top it with a drizzle of maple syrup.

 Blueberry Baked Oatmeal

 - ¾ cup steel cut oats I use Bob's Red Mill

 - ⅓ cup raw pepitas could substitute raw nuts

 - 2 tablespoon flaxseed meal

 - 1 teaspoon baking powder

 - 2 cups unsweetened almond coconut milk

-- 2 tbsp melted coconut oil, cooled slightly
+- 2 tablespoon melted coconut oil cooled slightly

 - 1 large egg

 - 1 teaspoon vanilla extract